Annandale Plantation: History

 A few years later, Mrs. Johnstone hired the architect Jacob Lamour from New York City to design a new mansion for her and her unmarried daughter, Helen.
 He adapted the design from a plan in Minard Lafever's Architectural Instructor, published in 1856.
 Construction of the grand three-story, 40-room mansion in the Italianate mode began in mid-1857 and was completed in 1859.
 It featured one-story arched arcades that encircled the entire structure and spacious interior hallways, providing abundant shade and ventilation.

-Helen Johnstone was engaged to be married in 1857 to Henry Grey Vick, descended from the founder of Vicksburg.
-Their wedding was set for May 21, 1859, but Vick was killed in a duel in Mobile, Alabama, on May 17, 1859.
-Helen later married the Rev. George Carroll Harris, an Episcopal priest, in 1862.

 During the American Civil War, Margaret Johnstone cared for sick and wounded Confederate soldiers and supplied money and material to the military.
 She died at Annandale on March 16, 1880.
 The plantation was sold after her death.

-George and Helen Johnstone Harris moved around while he served as an Episcopal priest, but eventually the couple built a grand house for their retirement, Mont Helena, in Rolling Fork.
-Situated atop an ancient platform mound, the 2 1/2-story mansion was built on land left to Helen by her family.

-The Britton home, Ingleside, burned down in 1906, and Frances Johnstone Britton died on March 24, 1907.
-Her sister Helen Johnstone Harris died on November 19, 1917.
 The Annandale mansion, then unoccupied, was destroyed in a fire on September 9, 1924.
 A Classical Revival-style replacement is at the site of the former mansion.

 The former 560 acre plantation is now divided between two gated residential developments: Annandale Estates on the west side of Mannsdale Road and Reunion on the east.
 Each has its own golf club, also on the former plantation lands, known as the Annandale Golf Club and the Reunion Golf and Country Club.